purduesigbots/pros-docs/content/getting-started/index.md

 ...then PROS may not be the best choice for programming your robot.

-But if you're one of the lovely people who says the following things:
+But if you're one of the lovely people who say the following things:

 * "Writing code may not be easy, but I'm determined to put in the effort required to write great code!"
 * "I want to pursue a future career writing software (or doing any sort of STEM, really)."